api3-ecosystem/prediction-market-guide/guide.md

 We'll start by coding the interface for the Market Handler, Prediction Market and the MockUSDC contracts that will be responsible for handling all the bets, buying and selling tokens on both sides and concluding the prediction on the settlement date.

-We are using a simple ERC20 implementation for a mockUSDC to be used on the testnet.
+We are using a simple ERC20 implementation for a mock USDC to be used on the testnet.
 You can use any ERC20 token you want.

-Make three new contract interfaces `IERC20.sol, IMarketHandler.sol, IPredictionMarket.sol` under the `/interfaces` directory and add the following code:
+There are three contract interfaces `IERC20.sol, IMarketHandler.sol, IPredictionMarket.sol` under the `/interfaces` directory:

 `IERC20.sol`
 ```solidity